ifosch/stationery/README.md

 ## Setup
 ### Downloadable binaries

-Soon you'll be able to download already compiled binaries for Windows, MacOS, and Linux, on amd64 architecture.
+To get compiled binaries for Windows, MacOS, and Linux, on amd64 architecture, you can go to any of our [releases](https://github.com/ifosch/stationery/releases).

 ### From source code